C3 policing: Reception

 Springfield Police "C3 anti-gang and community policing unit, currently operating in Mason Square, Forest Park, the South End and the North End, won compliments for communication with residents and attentiveness to community concerns.
 Citizen respondents praised the department's C3 police units - specially trained teams, working in tandem with state police, who both conduct community policing and target gangs and repeat offenders in high-crime neighborhoods.
 Orland Ramos [Springfield City Council President] suggested in an interview that the city should consider expanding the program.”

 Springfield Ma., Mayor Dominic Sarno (D), “The C-3 Policing Initiative is truly a grassroots partnership of mutual respect and accountability between our public safety officials, our residents, and our business community.
-My hat’s off to Commissioner Barbieri and our brave and dedicated men and women in blue and just as important, our community of Springfield coming together as one.”
+My hat's off to Commissioner Barbieri and our brave and dedicated men and women in blue and just as important, our community of Springfield coming together as one.”
 The level of engagement has been very effective to the point that there are days when a resident would have to arrive very early to secure a seat at the meeting, many reaching capacity at the Mason Square Library meeting location.
 Mason Square C-3 meeting facilitator Tracye Whitfield added, “I love the work that we ‘C-3’ do as a community.
-There is so much support from the city residents, police, the Mayor’s Office, the District Attorney’s Office, the Sheriff’s Department and many community organizations.
-We laugh together, play together; we listen to public issues and explore the challenges and resolves TOGETHER.
+There is so much support from the city residents, police, the Mayor's Office, the District Attorney's Office, the Sheriff's Department and many community organizations.
+We laugh together, play together; we listen to public issues and explore the challenges and resolve TOGETHER.
 Residents have expressed openly how they can see the difference with crime being down nearly 20% in Springfield overall.
-It’s truly amazing what we can accomplish when we are in IT together.”
+It's truly amazing what we can accomplish when we are in IT together.”